About / European Museum Forum (EMF) / Board of Trustees /

 For Léontine museums are essentially networks, connecting communities and institutions.
 This requires building trust which is only possible when adopting a policy of transparency.
 As such museum could (and should) contribute to human dignity and social justice, global equality and planetary wellbeing.

-Léontine is a Dutch museologist, working in Germany.
-She is director of the State Ethnographical Collections of Saxony (i.e. the ethnographical museums of Dresden, Leipzig and Herrnhut).
-Previously, she was programme-director of the Jewish Museum Berlin, deputy-director of the Museum of European Cultures at Berlin.
+Léontine is a Dutch museologist and director and CEO of Museum Rotterdam.
+Previously she was the director of the State Ethnographical Collections of Saxony (i.e. the ethnographical museums of Dresden, Leipzig and Herrnhut) and deputy director general of the Staatliche Kunstsammlungen Dresden.

 She is active in the boards of several museum organizations.
 She was, among others, member of the Executive Board of the International Council of Museums (ICOM) and founding president of the International Committee for Collecting (COMCOL).
-She is, among others, chair of the Dutch Slavery Heritage Education Foundation, member of the Scientific Advisory Board of Dekoloniale (Berlin), deputy chair of the Board of Trustees of the Sächsische Landeszentrale für politische Bildung, and deputy chair of the Scientific Advisory Board of the KZ-Gedenkstätte Mauthausen (Austria).
+She is, among others, chair of the Dutch Slavery Heritage Education Foundation.

 Important among Léontine’s academic and professional interests are the theory and practice of professionalism and professional ethics.
 She was lecturer of heritage theory and professional ethics at the Reinwardt Academie (Amsterdam) and is at present chair of the ICOM Ethics Committee.